BaoNguyen151654/Analyzing-Factors-Associated-with-Online-Customer-Purchase-Intention/README.md

   <img src="Images/ModelSummary.png" alt="Flowchart" width="700">
 </p>

-Ignoring β₀ (the intercept), I focused only on features with p-values (P>/z/) less than 0.05, which indicates that their associations with purchase intention are statistically significant.
+I focused only on features with p-values (P>/z/) less than 0.05, which indicates that their associations with purchase intention are statistically significant.

 There are 3 features with p-values less than 0.05: **ProductRelated_Duration, Month, VisitorType_Returning_Visitor**